A Survey of Code-switched Speech and Language Processing: Background

 \section{Background}

 Research on code-switching is not recent, and this phenomenon has been studied by linguists for decades.
-As mentioned earlier, code-switching is not a random juxtaposition of the two languages being mixed.
 In this section, we provide a description of linguistic studies on code-switching and how to characterize code-switched languages.
-We do not attempt to be comprehensive, since code-switching has been studied by linguists for decades and providing a complete description of their research is out of the scope of this paper.
+We do not attempt to be comprehensive, since providing a complete description of code-switching research in linguistics is out of the scope of this paper.